LeoBline/IT-42-Sankey-Diagram-3D-Unity/README.md

 If you have any questions, please send an email to keyyy004@mymail.unisa.edu.au.
 Or submit an issue.
 Our team will reply as soon as possible if we have time  (Maybe...).

-# Thanks for your use.
+# Thank you for using.

 ## XD ！！！！！！！！！